 Nahlia flipped through to the end, revealing a spread of full-color illustrations.
 She cradled her chin as she admired a painting of Treluwyn, The First Redeemer.
 The famous Aeon woman knelt over the body of a fallen warrior in the midst of some great battle.
 Smoke and dust choked the air above, and the ground beneath her was solid ice.
 With a palm pressed to the warrior's open heart, Treluwyn had healed his fatal wound.

 Like Nahlia, the woman had pale skin and long, auburn hair.
 Only her eyes were different.
 While Nahlia's eyes were a dark, forest green, Treluwyn had the eyes of a full-blooded Aeon.
 Bright, blue, and clear as sapphires.

 Nahlia had spent hours admiring these illustrations, just as she had spent hours reading the stories.
-Whether they were history or myth, she couldn't say.
+If they were history or myth, she couldn't say.
 Still, with blessed little else to do in a town like Northshire, she often daydreamed about wielding the powers of these ancient Aeons.
-Sometimes, she got so caught up in her reading and daydreaming, that she would—
+Sometimes, she got so caught up in her reading and daydreaming that she would—

 "Nahlia?" a female voice called her name, followed by a tap on her shoulder.

 She jumped and turned to see the librarian, Miss Cadwell, standing behind her.
 Concerned gray eyes glanced down at her behind from a pair of half-moon spectacles.
 "It's past sixth bell, dear.
 Shouldn't you be off to work by now?"

 "What?"
 Nahlia's gaze darted toward the clock tower outside.
 Quarter past six.
 Had she really been that distracted?
 Losing track of time was one thing, but not hearing the bell?
 That was too strange, even for her.